Artistic talent is equally distributed across the globe.

 What can I expect from a No Chambers subscription?

-On the second Sunday of every month, No Chambers sends out a “Scene Report Report,” which is a compilation of articles reporting on under-covered music scenes around the world.
-This is accompanied by a short playlist featuring one song from each scene.
+On the first Friday of every month, No Chambers sends out a “Scene Report Report,” which is a compilation of articles reporting on under-covered music scenes around the world.
+This is accompanied by a short playlist featuring one song from each scene (available for paying subscribers), as well as an “album highlight” showcasing a record from the articles (or elsewhere) that I particularly enjoyed.

 How long is “longer-form”?